BGCG/project1/README.md

 **Events page:**

-* The events page lists the key events that Edinburgh hosts such as the Edinburgh Fringe festival, the Edinburgh International Film Festival, the Edinburgh International Book Festival and the various music festivals in and around Edinburgh.
+* The Events page lists the key events that Edinburgh hosts such as the Edinburgh Fringe festival, the Edinburgh International Film Festival, the Edinburgh International Book Festival and the various music festivals in and around Edinburgh.
 * The idea is that this page would have updates on events in and around Edinburgh where users can revisit.

 ![Screenshot-of-events](assets/images/screenshots/events-page.png)

 **Eat+Drink page:**

-* Images of the type of restaurant experience you may have in Edinburgh.
+* The Eat+Drink page contains images of the type of restaurant experience you may have in Edinburgh.
-* The next page is an eat+drink page offering information on some of the best Edinburgh eats.
+* The Eat+Drink page offering information on some of the best Edinburgh eats.
 These are real Edinburgh restaurants that are popular spots in Edinburgh.

 ![Screenshot-of-eat-drink](assets/images/screenshots/eat-drink-page.png)

 **Travel advice page:**

-* This is followed by a travel advice page which offers general advice on how to get to Edinburgh via plane.
+* The following page is Travel advice page which offers general advice on how to get to Edinburgh via plane.
 * The travel page also provides information on how to get around Edinburgh by bus.

 ![Screenshot-of-travel-adice](assets/images/screenshots/travel-page.png)

 **Signup page:**

-* The last page is a newsletter sign up page where users can sign up to a fictional newsletter to receive live updates on events and restaurant offers in Edinburgh.
+* The last page is a Signup page where users can sign up to a fictional newsletter to receive live updates on events and restaurant offers in Edinburgh.
 * As this newsletter is fictional, submission of details will take the user to the Code Institute formdump page.

 ![Screenshot-of-travel-advice](assets/images/screenshots/signup-page.png)